Direct25/Time-table-generator-using-GA-in-Java/README.md

 - Upgraded MySQL for better database management.
 - Enhanced database management for users.
 - Configured Apache Tomcat for improved server performance.
-- My updated ATG pdf also there...
+- My updated ATG pdf also there..